raspdevpy/ccdoc/guide/Member/userExists.md

 # $userExists
-Returns a boolean, to check if a channel exists
+Returns a boolean, to check if a user exists in the server.

 #### Usage:
 `$userExists[userid]`